I have here one cool mermaid tail crochet pattern you can’t resist. Keep reading and be inspired to crochet one for yourself (and your kids too).

 Mermaid tail blankets have been the craze among girls lately!
-And because it’s winter, this will be the perfect time to grab one.
-This can be a perfect gift to your sister or niece or friends!
+And because it’s winter, this will be the perfect time to make one and give them as gifts to your sister or niece or friends!

 - Yarn: 600 grams (near 800 yards) of chunky/bulky yarn (number 5)

 - Hook: 10 mm hook (US: N-P or number 15)

 - Pair of scissors

 Starting with a slip knot, make 15 chains that will serve as a base for your blanket.
 Simply add fewer or more chains if you want the base to be smaller or bigger.

 Step 2: Add Three Extra Chains